snowykte0426/peanut-butter/README.md

 Peanut-Butter is a **lightweight, modular** utility library for JVM (Java & Kotlin) projects.
 It provides production‑oriented building blocks for validation, structured logging (sync & coroutine), performance instrumentation, application‑wide time zone management (with Spring Boot auto‑configuration), CORS configuration, JWT authentication, and architectural clarity helpers (hexagonal annotations).

-**🚀 Zero Forced Dependencies**: Only SLF4J API is required.
-All other dependencies are optional and loaded only when needed.

 ## Feature Overview

 | Area | Capabilities | Required Dependencies |